+The findings of this study will beneficial to:

+Commercial bank stakeholders

+They will be able to evaluate their equity investments and help them make informed decisions based on macroeconomic variables.

+Management

+They will be able to establish the effect of macroeconomic factors on returns and know how to adjust their investment portfolio.

+Academic researchers

-The findings of this study will beneficial to commercial bank stakeholders, investment managers, researchers, professional analysts, government bodies and policy makers.
-Commercial bank stakeholders will be able to evaluate their equity investments and help them make informed decisions based on macroeconomic variables.
-Management will be able to establish the effect of macroeconomic factors on returns and know how to adjust their investment portfolio.
-Academic researchers will utilize this study as it will provide new insights of areas that need more research through its research gaps and the study can also be a significant reference point in its theoretical frame work.
-Professional Analysts will be able to evaluate macroeconomic trends and set financial policies to build long-term plans for business activity.
-The Government and policy makers will acquire a useful basis that may guide them in making decision and formulating national policies on interest rates and inflation-adjusted measure that reflects the value of all goods and services.
+They will utilize this study as it will provide new insights of areas that need more research through its research gaps and the study can also be a significant reference point in its theoretical frame work.

+Professional Analysts

+They will be able to evaluate macroeconomic trends and set financial policies to build longterm plans for business activity.

+The Government and policy makers

+They will acquire a useful basis that may guide them in making decision and formulating national policies on interest rates and inflation-adjusted measure that reflects the value of all goods and services.